How To Take The Athens Airport Bus

 As you would expect, the Athens airport bus X95 also runs in the opposite direction, leaving from the city center and going to the airport.

-On it’s return journey the bus to the airport from central Athens departs from Othonos street in Syntagma Square, just in front of Eurobank.
-The bus stop is marked as “Aphetēria” on Google Maps.
-There will typically be plenty of yellow taxis there as well.
+On its return journey the bus to the airport from central Athens departs from Othonos street in Syntagma Square, just in front of Eurobank.
+The bus stop is marked as “X95 bus terminal” on Google Maps.

 Bus X95 to Athens international airport